qbism/q2tools-220/README.md

 4bsp
 *   v220 (Valve) support: Trenchbroom and JACK editors can open and save a hybrid format that preserves texture flags.
 *   chop:  Usually, higher is better and faster.
 Start at 1024 and work down if any issues.
 *   choplight: Set the chop size independetly for surface lights.
 Lower settings may improve quality of large surface lights when chop is high.
-Try "choplight 32".
+Try "choplight 16".
 *   -largebounds: Increase max map size for supporting engines.
 *   -moreents: Increase max number of entities for supporting engines.
-*   -qbsp: big increase to most map limits.
-No released engine supports this yet.
-See https://github.com/qbism/qb2 for prototype code.

 4vis
 *   It works the same as always. -fast for a quick single pass.